josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈺_Governance_And_Prevent/🔥_prevent_the_big_sell.md

 ## 🏮 Footer

-*Prevent The Big Sell* is a living node of the Polaris Protocol.
+*🔥 Prevent The Big Sell* is a living node of the Polaris Protocol.
 It documents how PREVENT was sold through compassion and safeguarding, embedding surveillance within the logics of care.

 🏮 [Return to Metadata Sabotage Network](./README.md)

 *Survivor memory is sacred.*

-_Last updated: 2025-08-29_
+_Last updated: 2025-08-30_